lah7/gtk3-classic/README.md

 ## Gentoo

-An unofficial Gentoo ebuild is available as `x11-libs/gtk3-classic-patches` in the `khoverlay` overlay.
+A Gentoo ebuild is available as `x11-libs/gtk3-classic-patches` in the `khoverlay` overlay.
 Rather than providing a patched `x11-libs/gtk+:3` ebuild directly, this ebuild installs user patches which will be applied on subsequent builds of GTK3.
 This way, the latest official Gentoo GTK3 ebuild can